 Students that receive TE must meet the following qualifications to be recertified each year:

-- Maintain eligibility at their home institution and submits the recertification application by January 15th of each academic year.
+- Maintain eligibility at their home institution and submit the recertification application by January 15th of each academic year.

-- Takes at least 12 credits every semester.
+- Take at least 12 credits every semester.

-- Completes a total of 30 credits within the academic year (fall and spring semesters).
+- Complete a total of 30 credits within the academic year (fall and spring semesters).

-- Maintains a 3.2 cumulative GPA or higher.
+- Maintain a 3.2 cumulative GPA or higher.